caketaster/Portfolio-Project-1---still-life/README.md

 - explore the gallery and see what photos are available
 - get an idea of the style of the photographer if thinking of a collaboration or commission
 - find social media links to explore more of the admin's work in photography

-## Site User Stories
-I sent the site to be tested by a few photography friends.
-Their feedback is below, and what I did (if anything) with the feedback:

->  I think the fonts are ok, there is some issues with the kerning between f and e of ‘life’, not sure if you can do anything about it.
-Is there a reason why you chose all lower case?
-In the contact form, where you fill the fields in the text is difficult to read (grey on maroon).
-Top menu is working fine, but I can’t do anything with the left hand ‘film photography’ ‘art prints’ and contact….’, is this intentional?

-I hadn't noticed the kerning issue, but she's right.
-I don't know if it's possible to change the letter-spacing with CSS.
-The other option would, I suppose, to have the logo as an image rather than text, and move the 'e' closer to the 'f' in the image.
-Overall I see this as a minor issue - I don't want to change the chosen font, but might consider using an image in future iterations.

-Lowercase was chosen purely stylistically.
-I prefer to keep it as it is.

-I styled the form text in response to this feedback to make it more readable (changing the colour and keeping the opacity higher than the auto setting).

-The 'contact' text is clickable but the user missed this.
-I intended this section as information and blurb only, and the menu bar provides all the links needed so again I don't see it as a big issue, but if she was expecting more clickable text, and she missed the actually clickable word, then there's an area for improvement: each word or phrase could link elsewhere, for example 'art prints' could direct toward the contact page with a Sales focus, 'collaboration' could point to the contact page with its current open 'write anything you want' focus.
-The contact page would need subsections in this case, depending on the nature of the query.
-'Film photography' could link to information about film and cameras used and artistic choices.
-These are good directions for future expansion.

->  I liked the image choice and the ease of use, and everything worked in terms of links etcetera but the Home page doesn't really do anything except link to the other pages.
-I'd want to see more information available, like as a photographer I want to know why you made decisions about gear and equipment.
-If I were buying from you I'd like to see price listings before contacting you.

-Again this feedback points to a future direction of adding more content and links onto the homepage.
-I intentionally left it as simple as possible, but if user feedback is telling me they expect more information then it should be taken into consideration for future updates.

 # Design Choices